 • Seizures and tremors

-What our Xanax Rehab in Illinois Offers
+What Our Xanax Rehab in Illinois Offers

 When you have a Xanax addiction, it is important to reach out to a Xanax addiction treatment center to ensure you safely detox.
 Since Xanax withdrawal can lead to life-threatening seizures, a medically supervised detox program is the best way to ensure you safely complete withdrawal.
 During withdrawal, cravings intensify, which makes your risk of relapsing especially high.
+Here at Northern Illinois Recovery Center, we offer comprehensive substance abuse treatment programs for people with Xanax addiction, and other symptoms, including:

-Inpatient programs offer you the highest level of care, making it an ideal choice if you have a severe addiction.
+Residential treatment offers you the highest level of care, making it an ideal choice if you have a severe addiction.
 Many inpatient centers offer detox and addiction aftercare programs, as well as referrals to outpatient providers.
 You can choose to attend either a short-term or long-term Xanax addiction treatment center.
 Short-term programs usually last for no more than 28 days.
 Long-term residential care programs can offer treatment for 90 days or more.

-Intensive outpatient programs are less time-intensive but allow you to continue working or going to school during treatment.
+IOPs are less time-intensive but allow you to continue working or going to school during treatment.
 You can continue individual counseling after your treatment at a Xanax addiction treatment center, then transition to sober living and attend group therapy.
 Peer-led support groups like AA, NA, and SMART Recovery provide access to a strong support network during recovery.

 Finding Treatment Today at Northern Illinois Recovery Center